soundio/soundstage/README.md

 ```

 The built version includes dependencies and does not require dependency repos to
-be served.
+be served alongside the Soundstage repo.
 Also, DEBUG messages are disabled.
-It can be imported into an html
+It
-document:
+can be imported into an html document:

 ```html
 <script type="module">